spinute/1on1-questions/README.md

 * Are there any obstacles I can remove for you?
 * As your manager, what would you like me to stop, start, or continue doing?
 * At what point in the past week were you most frustrated with or discouraged by your work?
 What can I do to help you manage that?
-* Do you feel you’re getting enough feedback?
-Why/why not?
 * Do you have any feedback for me?
 * Do you think that you receive enough feedback?
 Is feedback helpful for your personal development?
 What can I do to help you get the feedback you want?
-* How can I better support you?
 * How can I make your days more fulfilling?
 * How could I do a better job communicating with you?
-* How do you prefer to receive feedback?
 * How might I make this project more challenging or interesting for you?
 * I'd like to improve as a manager and I could really use your help.
 Next week, would you be willing to share some feedback on one to two things you think I could do better as your manager?
-* If you were me, what changes would you make?
 * I’m trying to make my 1-on-1s better and would appreciate your honest feedback on this one — what did you like about it, and what could be improved?
 * I’ve noticed that our last several 1-on-1s have stayed pretty surface.
 What are your honest impressions of this meeting?
 What could we be doing differently or better?
 * What additional resources can I provide for you between now and the next time we meet?
 * What are your impressions of our 1-on-1s?
 What could we do differently or better?
 * What are your thoughts on my changes?
-* What aspect of your job you would like more help or coaching?
-* What aspects of your work would you like more or less direction from me?
 * What can I be doing better to help you in your job?
 * What can I do as a manager to make your work easier?
 * What can I do better or differently as your manager to support you?